dipendra-mule/conducky/website/docs/user-guide/troubleshooting.md

    - Check if you have a pending invitation

 2. **Event disabled**: The event may have been disabled
-   - Contact a SuperAdmin if you believe this is an error
+   - Contact a System Admin if you believe this is an error

 3. **Wrong URL**: Ensure you're using the correct event slug
    - Check the URL format: `/events/[correct-slug]/dashboard`